Financial Aid for MBA Programs

 To make sure that you are ready for business school, we suggest that you do the following:

-3. Begin to reduce your discretionary expenses.
-Dine out fewer times during the week, bring your lunch to work, limit impulse purchases, reduce data plans.
+- Begin to reduce your discretionary expenses.
+Dine out fewer times during the week, bring your lunch to work, limit impulse purchases.

-5. Begin to search for outside scholarships.
-Use the internet, local libraries, check with your employer or any civic or fraternal organizations you participate in to see if they offer scholarship assistance.
+- Begin to search for outside scholarships.
+Check with your employer or any civic or fraternal organizations you participate in to see if they offer scholarship assistance.
 You can use a national search engine to find scholarship opportunities as well as use the list of potential outside scholarships noted on our scholarships and grants page.

-7. Request and review your credit report.
+- Request and review your credit report.
 Approval for Federal Grad Plus and Private loans are based on a review of your credit history.
 It is important to have a good credit record.
 Start by ordering a Free Annual Credit Report.
-You can also contact one of the three major credit reporting agencies: Equifax; 800 997 2493 or web: https://www.equifax.com/ Experian; 888 397 3742 or web: https://www.experian.com/ Trans Union; 800 888 4213 or web: https://www.transunion.com/
+You can also contact one of the three major credit reporting agencies: Equifax, Experian, or Trans Union.

-11. Do not use up all your savings to take a dream vacation before returning to school.
+- Do not exhaust all of your savings to take a dream vacation before returning to school.

 Please note that the following expenses cannot be covered by federal or private educational loans: